Portuguese Handball Super Cup

 Portuguese Handball Super Cup (Portuguese: Supertaça de Portugal de Andebol) is a professional handball competition played between the winners of the Liga Portuguesa de Andebol and the winners of the Cup, or against the finalist of the Cup if the same team win both competitions.

 In the 2012–13 season, it was played by the top 4 teams in the Liga Portuguesa de Andebol of the previous year.
+Sporting CP are current holders of the competition winning the 2025 edition.